Wall Street's grandfathers of commodities to survive Fed revamp better than others

 Backed by Fed credit, the two may also be able to compete with some of the less-regulated companies that are rapidly expanding to fill a void left by Wall Street: foreign banks like Brazil's BTG Pactual that are not subject to Fed rules, and privately owned merchants traders like Castleton Commodities.

-While the past few months have seen an unprecedented commodity market exodus among banks, industry insiders say the two giants may be waiting til the commodity cycle turns.
+While the past few months have seen an unprecedented commodity market exodus among banks, industry insiders say the two giants may be waiting till the commodity cycle turns.

 "The businesses are getting materially smaller, but these guys do see a future," said Chip Register, managing director of Sapient Global Markets, a consultancy focused on commodities trading.
 He noted that any eventual regulation would likely be months, if not years, away.